Cornelliana: Hot Truck and Louie's Lunch

-Generations of Cornellians have had their late night food cravings satisfied by the two legendary food trucks, the Hot Truck and Louie's Lunch.
+For years, there were two food trucks on Cornell's campus, the Hot Truck and Louie's Lunch.
 Louie's Lunch, or just "Louie's", was created in 1916 by Greek immigrant Louis Zounakos.
 Its original incarnation was a food cart that he pushed around campus, which he soon replaced with a Ford truck.
-In the late 1940s, Louie bought the custom-made red-and-white truck that Louie's has been run out of to this day across the street from Risley Hall, and just steps from the Zeta Psi fraternity.
+In the late 1940s, Louie bought a custom-made red-and-white truck and stationed it across the street from Risley Hall.
 Between 1962 and 1981, Louie's Lunch was located on West Campus and renamed "The Cold Truck", because it only sold cold foods such as coldcuts.

-Below West Campus sits Louie's rival since March 1960, "The Hot Truck".
+"The Hot Truck", also known as "Johnny's Pizza Truck", was stationed below West Campus beginning in March 1960, "The Hot Truck".
 The name came from owner Bob Petrillose's desire to differentiate himself from the cold truck.
-Widely recognized as The Hot Truck, another name occasionally used to refer to this food truck was "Johnny's Pizza Truck."
-Unlike Louie's which serves a wide variety of edibles, The Hot Truck sells just one item: pizza subs.
+The Hot Truck sold just pizza subs.
 Petrillose determined soon after opening that he could cut costs by only selling pizza.
 Bob discovered that he could produce a superior pizza when he put the toppings on buttered French bread.
 He dubbed his creation the PMP (or "Poor Man's Pizza"), which has since been brought to national popularity by Stouffer's.
 At some time meatballs were added to PMP's, effectively expanding the menu to include meatball subs.
 The sub product with meatballs, cheese, and tomato sauce was named the MBC (Meatball and Cheese).
 A "Hot Truck Dictionary" was published in the form of a small booklet listing novel names of menu items and creative yet odd terminology for toppings.
 One undated copy believed to have been collected during the mid-1980s shows menu items such as RaRa (roast beef sub with pepperoni and mozzarella), ReRe (roast beef sub with sausage and mozzarella), and Sep Pep (Double PMP, garlic, mushrooms, and pepperoni).
 Regular customers, who were generally students, would order at the truck window using the appropriate odd terminology.

 Over the years, the variety of pizzas has expanded with complete dictionary of combinations of varying peculiarity created by students, such as the "North Baker", which has garlic, mozzarella, pizza sauce, mustard, lettuce, and sour cream and onion potato chips.
 The Hot Truck is now owned by Shortstop Deli, which also serves its subs.

 The Hot Truck founder, Bob Petrillose, died on December 8, 2008.